andreajessen/MODSIM/README.md

 ### Error generation

 To accurately simulate the errors made by the desired detector, you need to define specific error metrics.
 These metrics should be provided in a YAML file.
 We have provided an example YAML file at `src/detector_stats_config.yaml`.
-The parameters in this file have been ubtained through experiments conducted in the master's thesis.
+The parameters in this file have been obtained through experiments conducted in the master's thesis.

 ### Required Parameters
 The following parameters are required for the simulation: